15 non-tourist spots worth visiting in New York

 - Feel aromas colors on The flower district

 Located on 28th Street between 6th and 7th Avenues, this tiny neighborhood has been providing New Yorkers with exquisite fresh flowers for decades.
 Delivery trucks usually arrive at Flower Quarter at 3 a.m. every day to deliver the freshest flowers imaginable.

 The best time to visit the area is 8am, when most florists are open to the public.
-Even if you are not going to buy anything, you should wake up early to see colorful flowers in this wonderful area of the city.
+Even if you're not going to buy anything, it's worth waking up early to see the colorful flowers in this wonderful area of the city.

 - Visit the food market Smorgasburg

-Visit Brooklyn's most popular grocery market - Smorgasburg.
-This open market with over 100 food vendors is a haven for gourmets interested in international cuisine.
-It is much better to visit this place on weekends than the more touristy and crowded Chelsea Market.
+Visit Brooklyn's most popular food market, Smorgasburg.
+With over 100 food vendors, this open-air market is a haven for gourmets interested in international cuisine.
+It's much better to visit this place on weekends than the more touristy and crowded Chelsea Market.

 Smorgasburg is open from 11:00 to 18:00 every weekend from April to November.
-On Saturday, Smorgasburg is in East River Park, and on Sunday, Breeze Hill is in Prospect Park.
+On Saturday Smorgasburg is in East River Park, and on Sunday - Breeze Hill in Prospect Park.

 - Admire street art in bushwick